-- The fair values of the quoted hybrid securities are based on price quotations at the reporting date. - In addition to being sensitive to a change in the forecast cash flows or the discount rate, the fair value of the unquoted equity instruments is also sensitive to a reasonably possible change in the growth rates.
+- The fair values of the unlisted investment unit trust securities are based on the value of the trust's net assets per redeemable unit at each reporting date.
+Investment positions are valued based on the last traded market price, net of transaction costs, for the purpose of determining the trust's net asset value for unit pricing purpose. - In addition to being sensitive to a change in the forecast cash flows or the discount rate, the fair value of the unquoted equity instruments and unlisted trust units is also sensitive to a reasonably possible change in the growth rates.
 The valuation requires management to use unobservable inputs in the model.
-Management regularly assesses a range of reasonably possible alternatives for those significant unobservable inputs and determines their impact on the total fair value. - There is an active market for the Group's quoted equity shares and quoted hybrid securities.
+Management regularly assesses a range of reasonably possible alternatives for those significant unobservable inputs and determines their impact on the total fair value. - There is an active market for the Group's quoted equity shares and unlisted managed investment unit trust.